 Then they become kshatriyas — leaders.
 This is a still higher execution of the grihastha’s functions, an ascent to the next stage of social activity.
 It is on this stage that such aspects of Perfection as Wisdom and Power can be developed best, and also the background for expansion of Love is created.

 A true grihastha-kshatriya must possess both strong intellect and power, which cannot be developed merely by lifting weights.
 Only then he or she can advance successfully.

 One has to master all these stages in order to become able to cognize Brahman (the Holy Spirit) and become in this way a member of the brahman varna.

 There are no stages leading to Perfection other than these.
-That is why it is necessary to emphasize that the tendency to abandon prematurely social activity is wrong.
-Only by going through many earthly situations can we acquire that which is absolutely indispensable on the final stages of approaching God.
+That is why it is necessary to emphasize that the tendency to prematurely abandon social activity is wrong.
+Only by going through many earthly situations, can we acquire that which is absolutely indispensable on the final stages of approaching God.

 … According to the three main aspects of Perfection, there are three directions of spiritual work.